Black mold is an extremely common and real threat to the health of you and everyone living in your home—even your pets!

 - Watery eyes

 It would be prudent to also check for the same mold allergy symptoms in cats.

 Given the kinds of problems that a mold infestation can cause, you will be surprised at just how much more invigorated, alert, and energized you will feel the moment you eliminate mold from your home.

 Finding and getting rid of black mold is one of the best things you can do for your health!

 There are many ways to approach a mold problem.
-If you already have black mold growing in your shower or another part of your home, you’ll want to start by figuring out exactly where it is and then getting rid of it using one of the strategies below:
+If you already have black mold growing in your refrigerator, shower or another part of your home, you’ll want to start by figuring out exactly where it is and then getting rid of it using one of the strategies below: